 Photochromic sunglasses can adjust the tint based on the light conditions.
 This makes them perfect for areas with unpredictable weather.

 They are pretty convenient because they darken when the sun is out and lighten when it’s cloudy.

 Naturally, they provide you with the same benefits as polarized lenses regarding reduced eyestrain and glares.

-You don’t need polarized sunglasses for cycling, but they are pretty helpful in high mountains or near the ocean because they reduce glares and eye strain.
+You don’t need polarized sunglasses for cycling, but they are helpful in high mountains or near the ocean because they reduce glare and eye strain.

 Today’s cycling sunglasses often allow you to change the lenses.
 In addition, some sunglasses come with more lenses (clear, contrast-enhancing, polarized, etc.), so you can change them as you need.